Wizard of Oz, The

 Overall comments and recommendations

-Children under 5 Not recommended due to violence and scary scenes
+Children under 6 Not suitable due to violence and scary scenes.

-Children aged 5-8 Parental guidance recommended due to violence and scary scenes
+Children aged 6–8 Parental guidance recommended due to violence and scary scenes.

 About the movie